rogerhung1006/ab_testing_with_python/README.md

 ```

 It is also important to note that there are various ways to decrease the needed sample size.
 One is by switching the unit of observation in a way that reduces variability in the data such as from revenue to conversion, because you are decreasing the variation of results.
-Another way is excluding users who are irrelevant to the process.
+Another way is excluding users or other unit that are irrelevant to the process.

 ## Reference
 - [A/B Testing by Google offered by Udacity](https://classroom.udacity.com/courses/ud257)